 Basic Flower Plant Care Tips

-1. Grow invasive plants like gooseneck loosestrife in containers first, then bury the plant roots with the container to keep it from spreading uncontrolled.
+Grow invasive plants like gooseneck loosestrife in containers first.
+Then bury the plant roots with the container to keep it from spreading uncontrolled.

-5. Weeds will be the ultimate nuisance rowing in areas they’re totally uninvited fighting for space and nutrients.
-Counter this nuisance with mulching.
+Weeds will be the ultimate nuisance rowing in areas they’re totally uninvited fighting for space and nutrients.
+Counter this problem with mulching.

 Flower gardening isn’t only for the green thumb.
 It’s never too late for a late bloomer like you to plant your very own flower garden now.
 With this basic guide in flower gardening for beginners, growing your dream garden will soon be underway!